blobfox/snekoil/README.md

 ## Disclaimer

-No snakes were harmed during development
+No snakes were harmed during development.

 ## License